 Starting off your texts with the focus keyphrase

 Writing a good, informative introduction is crucial.
-Right there, in the span of a few lines of text, you need to grab the attention of your readers and get them to stay on your page.
+With just a few lines, you need to grab the attention of your readers and get them to stay on your page.
 It is worth remembering that most people scan pages rather than read them with complete attention.
-Include your focus keyphrase right at the start, and you’ll make it easy for your readers to understand what your page is about.
+So if you include your focus keyphrase right at the start, you’ll make it easier for your readers to understand what your page is about.

 Readers are not the only ones you need to woo with the introduction.
 Search engines like to “read” introductions too.
-Including your focus keyphrase at the start of your text is like giving search engines clues on the topic of your post.
+So if you include your focus keyphrase at the start of your text, you’re giving search engines clues about the topic of your post.
 Moreover, Google sometimes uses your first paragraph to create a meta description.
-So you’ll do yourself a favor by including your focus keyphrase at the start.
+So you’ll do yourself a huge favor by including your focus keyphrase at the start.

-Ok, sounds easy enough.
-Just add the focus keyphrase at the start, and that’s it.
-Well, yes, but that is just the beginning.
+Sounds easy enough, right?
+Simply add the focus keyphrase at the start, and you’re done.
+But wait, there’s more!
 How you write the rest of the introduction is also vital.
-So, let’s see how Yoast SEO can help you, and what you will need to do, shall we?
+So let’s see how Yoast SEO can help you, and what you’ll need to do.